-*** Due to the current COVID-19 pandemic, this course will be run as an online course from the 6th to the 8th of May 2020.
+*** Due to the current COVID-19 pandemic, this course will next be run as an online course from the 19th to the 22th of October 2020.
 Click here for more information about the next time it will be held. ***

-New Training Course – An Introduction To Integrating QGIS/GIS And R For Spatial Analysis, Glasgow, 7th – 9th April 2020
+Training Course – An Introduction To Integrating QGIS/GIS And R For Spatial Analysis

 This course provides an introduction both to using QGIS and R for spatial analysis, and to how you can integrate these two software packages to allow you to seamlessly move between them.It will be taught by Dr. Colin D. MacLeod, the author of An Introduction To Integrating QGIS And R for Spatial Analysis (Pictish Beast Publications) and a renowned expert in using GIS in biological and ecological research.
 He is also a co-author of the upcoming An Introduction To Basic Statistics For Biologists Using R, which is a practical guide to carrying out the analysis of biological data in R. This course is aimed at those who want to learn how to use and integrate QGIS (the leading freely available GIS software package) and R (the leading freely available data analysis software package).
 The course assumes no prior knowledge of either QGIS/GIS or R, and so is open to complete beginners as well as those how know how to use one of these software packages, and wish to learn how to integrate it with the other.